 There are different breast biopsy procedures.
 The method your doctor recommends will depend on:

 How large your breast lump or suspicious area is

 Where it’s located

 If there’s more than one abnormal area

 Fine-needle aspiration.
 A small needle is used to take a sample of cells from the area in question.
 If the lump is a cyst (a fluid-filled sac), the procedure may cause it to collapse.
 This fluid will be looked at under a microscope for any signs of cancer.
 If the lump is solid, cells can be smeared onto slides for examination.

 Core biopsy.
 A larger needle is used to remove a sample of the tissue.
 The types of this procedure include:

 Ultrasound-guided core biopsy.
 A needle is placed into the breast tissue.
 Ultrasound helps confirm the exact location of the potential trouble spot so the needle is placed correctly.
 Tissue samples are then taken through the needle.
 Ultrasound can see the difference between cysts and solid lesions.

-Stereotactic biopsy: Stereotactic biopsy involves centering the area to be tested in the window of a specially designed instrument.
-Mammogram films called SCOUT films are taken so the radiologist can examine the breast tissue.
+Stereotactic biopsy.
+You'll be helped into a position that centers the area to be tested in the window of a specially designed instrument.
+Mammogram films called SCOUT films are taken so the radiologist can examine the area to be biopsied.
 Using a local anesthetic, the radiologist makes a small opening in the skin.
-A sterile biopsy needle is placed into the breast tissue area to be biopsied.
-Computerized pictures help confirm the exact needle placement.
+A needle is placed into the breast tissue, and computerized pictures help confirm the exact placement.
 Tissue samples are taken through the needle.
-It is common to take multiple tissue samples (about three to five).
+It's common for the medical professionals to take multiple tissue samples (about three to five).